Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 802.11b specification

-802.11b boasts an impressive performance.
-It is able to transfer data with raw data rates up to 11 Mbps, and has a good range, although not when operating at its full data rate.
+802.11b boasted an impressive performance for its day.
+It was able to transfer data with raw data rates up to 11 Mbps, and had a good range, although not when operating at its full data rate.

 Parameter Value